 The console node is responsible for handling system service requests from a migrated thread that are location-dependent.
 An example of a location-dependent request is to get the current time maintained by the node.
-A request to read from a byte stream would be locationindependent because the buffer holding the bytes is in the global object space.
+A request to read from a byte stream would be location-independent because the buffer holding the bytes is in the global object space.
 During execution, system service requests made by a migrated thread will be attended to by the concerned worker node.
 The worker node will determine whether a request is location-independent or not.
 If the request is location-independent, it is served locally; otherwise the request is forwarded to the console.
 The console, after receiving the request, will perform the necessary operations and return the result back to the migrated thread.
 The whole redirection process is carried out transparently.

-2.1 JESSICA Daemon
+2.1.
+JESSICA Daemon

-A JESSICA daemon is composed of the following four components which provide bytecode execution, memory management, thread creation, and scheduling and synchronization to Java applications the same way as a standard Java Virtual Machine (JVM).
+A JESSICA daemon is composed of the following four components which provide bytecode execution, memory management, thread creation, and scheduling and synchronization to Java applications, the same way as a standard JVM.

-- Bytecode Execution Engine (BEE)-It is responsible for binding an active thread and executing its method code.
-Parallel execution of a multi-threaded application is realized by having multiple BEEs running on multiple machines to execute multiple threads simultaneously. - Distributed Object Manager (DOM)-It is responsible for managing the memory resources in its local node and to cooperate with other DOMs on the other nodes to create a global object space.
-The physical locations of objects are transparent to the threads within the global object space. - Thread Manager (TM)-It is responsible for thread creation, scheduling, and termination in the local node.
+- Bytecode execution engine (BEE)-It is responsible for binding an active thread and executing its method code.
+Parallel execution of a multithreaded application is realized by having multiple BEEs running on multiple machines to execute multiple threads simultaneously. - Distributed object manager (DOM)-It is responsible for managing the memory resources in its local node and for cooperating with other DOMs on the other nodes to create a global object space.
+The physical locations of objects are transparent to the threads within the global object space.

+- Thread manager (TM)-It is responsible for thread creation, scheduling, and termination in the local node.
 During the course of migration, it coordinates with TMs on the other nodes to marshal, ship, and demarshal the execution contexts of migrating threads.
-TMs support distributed synchronization of migrated threads by forwarding semaphore operations back to the console TM.
+TMs support distributed synchronization of migrated threads by forwarding semaphore operations back to the console TM. - Migration manager (MM)-It is responsible for collecting load information of the local node and exchanging that information with MMs running in other nodes in order to implement a migration policy.